ocnerol/ocnerol/README.md

 🤔 Checkout my latest project: [_Hello, World!_](https://github.com/tream-deam/hello-world-client) a single-page, collaboratively built app using React that offers 1-on-1 video-calling where participants' subtitles are translated live in the co-participant's preferred language

-💪 I’m currently improving my JavaScript and React skills
+💪 I’m currently improving my JavaScript and React skills and learning how to program in React Native

 🌱 I'm looking to collaborate on a team to create software that genuinely improves people's wellbeing